Skip to main content

 Here’s what you can do next

 • Consider if you could make a counter claim for compensation.
-If you decide to do this, make sure Homes Victoria and VCAT get a copy of your compensation application – it could help resolve the dispute before the VCAT hearing
+If you decide to make your own application to RDRV, make sure Homes Victoria gets a copy of it

 • If you need assistance, see the information on this page about getting help